 Does Ketamine Show Up On A Drug Test?

-If you need to take a drug test and have used ketamine recently, you may be wondering: will ketamine show up in a drug test?
-Standard drug tests don’t generally include ketamine so, in all likelihood, it won’t make a difference if you’ve taken ketamine.
-In some cases, however, ketamine is screened for.
+As ketamine-assisted therapy has increased in popularity, we’re often asked if ketamine shows up on a drug test.
+And this is an important question, because while the FDA has approved ketamine to treat depression, most people wouldn’t go to a ketamine clinic if it jeopardized their job.
+If you need to take a drug test and have used ketamine recently, you may also be wondering: will ketamine show up in a drug test?
+Is there a ketamine drug test?
+In general, standard drug tests don’t include a ketamine drug test, so, in all likelihood, it won’t make a difference if you’ve taken ketamine.
+But in some cases, however, ketamine is screened for.

 In this post, we will describe cases where ketamine does and doesn’t show up in a drug test, depending on various circumstances.